 Founder & Artistic Director

-Original plays she has written and produced include, Goodly Creatures, Nevermore, and Ghosts of Christmas Past (Or, Dickens, Capra, and Seuss Walk into a Bar).
+Original plays she has written, directed, and produced include, Goodly Creatures, Nevermore, and Ghosts of Christmas Past (Or, Dickens, Capra, and Seuss Walk into a Bar).
 Katrina has also been seen at the Martini Room in Elgin, performing her original hour-long stand up comedy sets, "Mind the Skeletons," "Quarter Life Crisis," "Not Your Venus," and "Luck Ain't a Lady."
 She also directs and produces Goodly's special events for local businesses.

 As an actress, she has been nominated by Broadway World Chicago for Best Actress for her appearance as Alice in The Drowning Girls and for best Ensemble for The Drowning Girls and Boeing Boeing (Gabriella).

 Other favorite roles include Woman #3 in The Big Meal, Helena in A Midsummer Night's Dream, Young Woman in Machinal, Viola in Twelfth Night, Sooze in SubUrbia, Annie in Over the Tavern, and Annie in The Miracle Worker.

 OUR ADVISORY BOARD

 Advisory Board Member

 Nathan has been a part of the Goodly Creatures ensemble for the last three years.
 His previous performances with Goodly Creatures include Sebastian in The Tempest, as various characters in "Pop-up Shakespeare" at the Inspired Elgin Arts Festival, and Oberon & Theseus in A Midsummer Night’s Dream.
 A favorite role he has played is Jimmy in Almost, Maine at Elgin Community College.